TaylorDarneille/SEIRFX818/05-node-express/express-sequelize/express-many-to-many.md

 ![An er diagram featuring a many to many relationship with students and classes and a join table called enrollments](https://fmhelp.filemaker.com/help/18/fmp/en/FMP_Help/images/relational.07.06.1.png)

 Often, the naming convention is to have the join table have the names of both tables.
-For examples if you have products and orders, the join table will often be called `products_orders`.
+For examples if you have products and orders, the join table will often be called `ProductOrders` or `product_orders`.

 ## Sequelize models